 Having a dinner outside under the moonlight to look at the full harvest moon is another custom.
 With the moon at its biggest and brightest, it’s a shame not to spend some time looking at it while you enjoy some mooncakes and tea.

-This year we decided to put on a whole spread and sit out under the stars to show how you can have a backyard Mid-Autumn celebration!
+Check out the spread and table we put out under the stars to show how you can have a backyard Mid-Autumn celebration:

 We put stakes out on the lawn so we could hang string lights, with plenty of colorful lanterns (these beautiful silk ones are from Wing on Wo).
 We also bought pots of colorful chrysanthemum flowers and placed them around our dinner table and in vases.